arichtman/nix/README.md

 - Set up IPv6 ingress and firewalling
 - BGP peer cluster to router?
 - See about nixos on-boot auto disk resize (and add to template!)
+- Work out watchdog on Opnsense BSD
+- See about more modern watchdog options - apparently this one is ancient 32 bit PCI

 ### Kubernetes certificate setup